-Increased risk of bleeding with combined use of SSRIs and antiplatelet therapy after heart attacksSeptember 26th, 2011 in Medical research /
+Increased risk of bleeding with combined use of SSRIs and antiplatelet therapy after heart attacksSeptember 26, 2011 in Medicine & Health / Medical research

 Heart attack patients taking selective serotonin reuptake inhibitors (SSRIs) in combination with antiplatelet therapy -- acetylsalicylic acid (ASA), clopidogrel or both (dual antiplatelet therapy) -- are at higher risk of bleeding than patients taking ASA alone, according to a study in CMAJ (Canadian Medical Association Journal).